janemsnyder/janemsnyder/README.md

 ### Hello!

 Jane here, thank you for taking the time to view my profile.
-I am a data scientist and am passionate about working with complex datasets and I love dissecting gnarly problems.
+I am a data scientist and am passionate about working with complex datasets and I love to dissect gnarly problems.
 My goal is to simplify what's complex so as to make the topic easy to understand, and straightforward to respond to.

-I am currently studying data science with the Bloom Institute of Technology, and am learning about (regression and classification) model tuning, and the ins and outs of coding in Python.
+I am currently studying with the Bloom Institute of Technology, and am learning about (regression and classification) model tuning as well as the ins and outs of coding in Python.

 <!--test
 **janemsnyder/janemsnyder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.